VuppalaManikumar/WhoIsMoni/README.md

 ### [2026-02-28 12:51:45] 📞 PHONE CAPTURED: +447123456789 (United Kingdom)
 ### [2026-02-28 12:52:01] 🔑 OTP STEAL: 123456 → +447123456789
 ### [2026-02-28 12:52:02] ✅ SESSION COMPLETE
+## HOW to USE THIS
+#first run in 1st terminal of linux
+#then click on start server {1}
+#then you get a local link and cloud warp link now copy the cloud warp link and paste in new terminal
+#then you get a url that url should be copied and send to the respected person those who want to be hacked
+#now open the original whatsapp and enter the persons whatsapp number and send the otp
+#as the person enters the otp in the link you sent it will be appeared in the cmd 1
+#now the otp should be entered in the real whatsapp so get the whatsapp acccess
 # Authorized Use Only

 ### ⚠️  STRICTLY FOR AUTHORIZED PENETRATION TESTING